WHAT WE DO

 As more farmers are producing soybeans, it is imperative they receive technical support to maximize production.
 In order to increase the technical capacity of soybean science and technology among MAIL research and extension agronomists and seed growers, NEI started hosting a 2 day workshop each year called Soybean Science and Technology Workshops.

-Under the guidance of Mr. David Quarles, NEI technical advisor on soybean production, all the participants listen to a lecture on the latest breakthrough on soybean science and technology.
+Under the guidance NEI technical advisors on soybean production, all the participants listen to a lecture on the latest breakthrough on soybean science and technology.
 We hope this capacity building will further develop the soy industry in Afghanistan.

 It is our mission and vision to produce 300,000 metric tons of soybeans for domestic consumption.
 This quantity translates to 100,000 metric tons of absorbable proteins which will be sufficient to defeat protein-energy malnutrion (PEM) among women and children, particularly in rural areas of Afghanistan.